 Narayan Sarovar & Koteshwar Mahadev Temple.

 After a delightful 38 kilometres’ journey through the post-monsoon greenery of the Kutch scrub forest, we reached our next station- Narayan Sarovar.
 In fact, this part was designated a wildlife sanctuary but was later on de-notified to accommodate Lignite mining.
 A 250X2 MW power plant can be seen from the road towards the west.
 The highlight on the vegetation side are these white mushrooms seen almost everywhere.
 Later on we were told that this is an edible species of mushroom.
+Edible when it is young and not fully spawned as in this picture.

 Narayan Sarovar has quite a bit of history and religious significance as it is claimed to be one of the five Holy Lakes of Hinduism.
 However, there is not much of water because of changes in the landscape.